loader image

 Mass of the Lord’s Supper 7pm | Holy Thursday Repository Adoration of the Blessed Sacrament 8:30pm through Midnight

-A key moment in the Mass is the washing of the feet, where the priest humbly washes the feet of twelve parishioners, echoing Jesus’ loving act of service to His disciples.
-This gesture reminds us that true leadership in the Kingdom of God is rooted in humility and selfless love.
-In 2016, Pope Francis expanded this ritual to include both men and women, reflecting the inclusive nature of Christ’s love.
+One of the most moving moments of the Mass is the washing of feet.
+Following Jesus’ example, the priest washes the feet of twelve parishioners, reflecting Christ’s humble act of service to His disciples.
+This gesture powerfully reminds us that leadership in God’s Kingdom is rooted in humility and love.
+In 2016, Pope Francis broadened this ritual to include both men and women, emphasizing the all-inclusive nature of Christ’s love and call to serve.

 Good Friday April 18 ~ The Passion of the Lord